zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 Public Pipe
 -----------

-Define the pipe in the application's .MDEF file using the following syntax:
+Define the pipe in the application's MDEF using the following syntax:

 .. code-block:: console